Be wary of 'get rich' ads on YouTube, say experts

 He said: "Advertisements should not mislead in any way by inaccuracy, ambiguity, exaggeration, omission or otherwise."

-Consumers who find that advertisers did not deliver on the claims in their advertisements may write to ASAS at asas@case.org.sg and include a clear copy of the advertisement.
+Consumers who find that advertisers did not deliver on the claims in their advertisements may write to ASAS here and include a clear copy of the advertisement.

+Before committing to an investment, consumers are advised to always ask, check and confirm to avoid any potential scams.

+ASK: Ask as many questions as you need to fully understand the investment opportunity.
+If the company is unable to reply or avoids answering any of your questions, be wary.